makrai/notes/conneau17-word-trans-wo-parallel-data.md

 * we build a synthetic parallel vocabulary using the W just learned with adversarial training.
 Specifically, we
   * consider the most frequent words and
-  * retain only mutual nearest neighbors to ensure a high-quality dictionary.
+  * retain only mutual nearest neighbors to ensure a high-quality dictionary
 * Subsequently, we apply the Procrustes solution ... on this ...  dictionary
-  * it is possible to generate a more accurate dictionary and apply this method iteratively, similarly to Artetxe+ (2017).
+  * it is possible to generate a more accurate dictionary and apply this method iteratively, similarly to Artetxe+ (2017)
   * However [one iteration] is already strong
-    * improvements [in more iterations] are usually below 1%.
+    * improvements [in more iterations] are usually below 1%

 ## 2.3 Cross-domain similarity local scaling (csls)

-* some [solutions of hubness] being reminiscent of pre-processing already existing in spectral clustering algorithms (Zelnik-manor & Perona, 2005).
+* some [solutions of hubness] being reminiscent of pre-processing already existing in spectral clustering algorithms (Zelnik-manor & Perona, 2005)
 * Dinu+ (2015) ... propose a pairing rule based on reverse ranks, and the inverted soft-max (ISF) by Smith+ (2017), which we evaluate in our experimental section.
 These methods are not fully satisfactory because the similarity updates are different for the words of the source and target languages.
-Additionally, ISF requires to cross-validate a parameter, whose estimation is noisy in an unsupervised setting where we do not have a direct cross-validation criterion.
+Additionally, ISF requires to cross-validate a parameter, whose estimation is noisy in an unsupervised setting where we do not have a direct cross-validation criterion
 * we consider a bi-partite neighborhood graph
 * mean similarity `r` of [an] embedding x [or y] s to its target neighborhood as
-  * computed for all source and target word vectors [efficiently] (Johnson+ 2017).
+  * computed for all source and target word vectors [efficiently] (Johnson+ 2017)
   * similarity measure CSLS(., .) between mapped source words and target words,

   `CSLS(W x_s , y_t) = 2 cos(W x_s , y_t) − r_T(W x_s) − r_S(y_t)`
 * Intuitively, this
-  * increases the similarity associated with isolated word vectors.
+  * increases the similarity associated with isolated word vectors
   * decreases the ones of vectors lying in dense areas.
 Our experiments show
   * significantly increases the accuracy for word translation retrieval, while
-  * not requiring any parameter tuning.
+  * not requiring any parameter tuning

 # 3 Training and architectural choices 5

 ## 3.2 Discriminator inputs

-* we only feed the discriminator with the 50,000 most frequent words.
+* we only feed the discriminator with the 50,000 most frequent words
-  * At each training step ...  sampled uniformly.
+  * At each training step ...  sampled uniformly
   * Sampling [according to the] frequency did not have any noticeable impact

 ## 3.3 Orthogonality